danielmenzen/epaxos/README.md

 **This fork is for EPaxos debug only.** Some files will be deleted or will be totatally different from the original.

-**I'm keeping the binaries in the repo as well.
-Not using gitignore for now**
+**I'm keeping some binaries in the repo as well.
+Not using gitignore for now.**

 **In the forks directory, I included the https://github.com/go-distributed/epaxos for testing purposes.**